What Is Stem Cell Therapy for Knee Arthritis?

 • Want to delay or avoid knee replacement surgery

-• Are in generally good health and able to follow pre- and post-treatment instructions
+• Are in usually good health and able to follow pre- and post-treatment instructions

-A physician evaluation, including imaging and medical history, is essential to determine whether knee arthritis is at a stage where regenerative support is appropriate.
+A physician evaluation.
+These include imaging and medical history, is essential to determine whether knee arthritis is at a stage where regenerative support is appropriate.

 What the Treatment Process Looks Like